 "The Open Hand will affirm that the second era of the machinist civilization - the era of harmony - has started."

-Open hand is a tall structure that pretty much looks like a flying bird.
-Erected on a concrete platform, it moves along with the speed of wind.
-This monument is highly guarded and it is best you come along with the Capitol complex tour.
+The open hand is a tall structure that pretty much looks like a flying bird.
+Erected on a concrete platform, it moves along with the speed of the wind.
+This monument is highly guarded, and it is best you come along with the Capitol complex tour.

 You should be out by 5pm from this tour.
 Lets head for some breezy time at Sukhna Lake.